What is Mega Glalie in Pokémon GO?

 Mega Blaziken

-- Massive DPS with moves like Counter + Blast Burn
+- High damage output with fast and charged moves like Counter + Blast Burn

 Mega Charizard Y

-- Boosts all Fire-type attackers in the raid
+- Boosts all Fire-type Pokémon in your raid group

 Mega Aggron